 In her role, Jo has built BP’s reputation in this area, creating a network of potential partners across the mobility landscape and developing an understanding of what cities need and how we can best work with them in the future.

 Russell Smith, vice president of global concept development

 Russell leads a team that helps BP to make the best energy investments.
-As well as playing his part in developing inherently safe and competitive major projects for BP’s Upstream, he looks at how they can be made more environmentally friendly by design, producing oil and gas in a way that reduces our operational GHG emissions.
+As well as playing his part in developing inherently safe and competitive major projects for BP’s Upstream, he looks at how they can be made more environmentally friendly by design, producing oil and gas in a way that reduces our operational GHG.